Idrinth/quickly/README.md

 - 💤 **Lazy Initialization** - Defer object creation until needed
 - 🔄 **Circular Dependency Detection** - Prevents infinite dependency loops
 - 📋 **Validation Tools** - Command-line tools for configuration validation
+- 🔗 **Expandable** -a fallback container to the container handles cases not covered by it

 ## Requirements